ortus-docs/contentbox-docs/using/content/index.md

 # Content

-Contentbox has many options for creating and managing content:
+Contentbox has many options for creating and managing content, which are accessible through the ContentBox Administrator:

 1. Blog entries
 2. Categories